JuniVisionHQ/CollectiveCore/README.md

 - Install dependencies:
   `npm install`
 - Start the dev server:
   `npm run dev`
+- Edit(or create) the .env file in the root and add the port number your .NET api is running on for the following two variables:
+  `VITE_API_BASE_URL = https://localhost:7091/api`
+  `VITE_SITE_ROOT_URL = https://localhost:7091`

 The app is configured to run at `http://localhost:5173`.
-This is required to match the CORS settings in the backend API
+This is required to match the CORS settings in the backend API.